Parents of School-Aged Children

 Why can't the school or public health department tell me what classroom it was or who was sick?

-If you or someone in your family tested positive for COVID, we would be unable to provide your private information to other callers.
+If you or someone in your family tested positive for COVID-19, we would be unable to provide your private information to other callers.

 Why did you quarantine so many kids?

-We follow current Colorado Department of Public Health and Environment (CDPHE) school guidance which states that when there is a case of COVID in a classroom or cohort (i.e. specified group of people), that entire classroom or group will need to enter into quarantine.
+We follow current CDPHE school guidance which states that when there is a case of COVID-19 in a classroom or cohort (i.e. specified group of people), that entire classroom or group will need to enter into quarantine.
 CDPHE does allow targeted quarantine when a school is able to meet a set of standards in middle and high school.
 The school and school district determines who within the school needs to quarantine based on this guidance.

 At this time, mask usage and social distancing within that classroom does not override the need to quarantine when there is an identified case.
-More information.
+CDPHE has more information on their website..

 I do not believe my child should have been quarantined, who makes these decisions?